jimmynotjim/scrollnav/README.md

 ## Default `options`

 There are a few customizable options in scrollNav using key : value pairs.
-Here are the defaults.
+These are the defaults.

 ```
 $('.post-article').scrollNav({
 	sections: 'h2',
 	subSections: false,
+	sectionElem: 'section',
 	showHeadline: true,
 	headlineText: 'Scroll To',
 	showTopLink: true,